-Autism Berkshire’s Benefits Advice Service is available to people living with autism in the county, whether or not they are members of Autism Berkshire.
+Autism Berkshire’s Benefits Advice Service is available to autistic people and their families throughout the county, whether or not they are members of Autism Berkshire.

-Support is also available to people with related conditions including severe dyslexia, dyspraxia, obsessive compulsive disorder (OCD) and attention deficit hyperactivity disorder (ADHD), and autistic people from neighbouring counties, on a fee-paying basis.
+We can also assist Berkshire residents with conditions related to autism, including severe dyslexia, dyspraxia, obsessive compulsive disorder (OCD) and attention deficit hyperactivity disorder (ADHD), and autistic people from neighbouring counties, on a fee-paying basis.

-Kevin can help people to understand eligibility and assist with completing application and reassessment forms, plus ongoing additional support if required, for the following benefits:
+Our advisers can help people to understand their eligibility for welfare benefits and assist with completing application and reassessment forms, plus ongoing additional support if required, for the following benefits:

 - Carer’s Allowance

-He is also able to assist with appeals against decisions made under the Department for Work and Pensions assessment process and to represent people at benefit assessment hearings and appeal tribunals, subject to payment of a fee and travel expenses.
+They are also able to assist with appeals against decisions made under the Department for Work & Pensions benefits assessment process, including mandatory reconsiderations, and to represent people at benefit assessment hearings and appeal tribunals, subject to payment of a fee and travel expenses.

 Initial appointments with one of our advisers to complete a benefits application form (DLA, PIP, ESA, UC, Carer’s Allowance) are free of charge for Berkshire residents who are autistic or who are applying on behalf of an autistic person.

 Slough residents who are autistic, or have learning disabilities or mental health conditions, will also get advice and representation free of charge for mandatory reconsiderations and appeals to tribunals – but we will require payment of our staff’s travel expenses to attend assessment and reconsideration meetings and tribunal hearings.

 The charges outlined below (per advice appointment or hearing) apply in other cases.
 We require payment in advance of appointments or hearings.

 We will consider waiving these fees in cases where someone can show that having to pay for support will cause them hardship.
 Please contact our benefits advisers for more information.